Newry: Football

 Until 2012, Newry City F.C. played at the Showgrounds before being liquidated.
 A phoenix club named Newry City AFC was formed to play in amateur leagues in 2013, and was promoted to the NIFL Premiership in 2018.

+Bessbrook United F.C. are a Mid-Ulster Football League team with origins from the 1900's.
+They won the IFA Junior Cup in 1931, and are back-to-back Mid-Ulster Football League Champions, including inaugural winners of the current format.

+Darts

+The Northern Ireland Open is held in Bellini's, Merchant's Quay, Newry as the primary venue.
+It has been running since 2003.
+The inaugural winner was Gary Anderson for the men's tournament.
+There are also tournaments for women, boys and girls.

 Gaelic Athletic Association

-The Down GAA team has its home ground at Páirc Esler in the city.
+The Down GAA Gaelic Football team has its home ground at Páirc Esler in the city.